What Is The National Solitary Project?

 Because the Making Time Count Self-study Program requires significant time and effort on the part of the participant, to demonstrate effortful participation we encourage that the institution/prison system provides its own incentivization to promote program engagement and completion.

-(For example, in the CA Department of Corrections and Rehabilitation when participants in the SHU return the evaluation and assignments demonstrating a sincere effort, in addition to the participant receiving a “Certificate of Completion” and congratulatory letter directly from The Lionheart Foundation, Lionheart sends a form created by the CDCR to the program liaison that is then put in the participant’s prison/parole file.)
+Example: the California Department of Corrections and Rehabilitation (CDCR).
+Once participants in the SHU have returned the evaluation and assignments demonstrating a sincere effort, Lionheart sends a “Certificate of Completion,” a congratulatory letter directly from The Lionheart Foundation, and a form created by the CDCR to the program liaison that is put in the participant’s prison/parole file.

 Lionheart has a long history of overseeing programs in prisons and has designed this initiative to be a light lift for participating institutions.
 We look forward to working with you in this potentially life-transforming collaboration.

 It's easy to contribute to The National Solitary Project fundraiser, and your support is essential to our ability to provide life changing programming to individuals in restricted housing.

 Over the past 25 years The Lionheart Foundation has distributed more than 180,000 copies of Houses of Healing to prison libraries and programs (70,000 donated).
 Although the book can be read on its own, it is also part of a larger curriculum which includes the Houses of Healing Facilitator’s Manual, the Houses of Healing Video Series, and, as of a year ago, the Making Time Count workbook which is used in conjunction with the Houses of Healing book.